kartriert/reiseberichte-kartriert/Clusteranalyse/README.md

 ### Saving

 Last part is the saving of the resulting data.
 For every entry in every cluster for every file there is a depending geojson file output in the form shown in Data Output.
 Used is the geojson library to create Feature Collections and save them as .geojsons to the data of kartriert.github.io directly.
+The data is saved on the backend of the Website directly: kartriert.github.io/data/cluster/ and kartriert.github.io/data/cluster_verne/.

 ## Bugs, Issues and Features on the run

 ### Bugs

-- Output includes original placename and geoname place
+- Sentence not correct

 ### Futere Goals

-#### Near Future Improvements
-- !Pass URL to geojson
-- Sentence not correct

 #### Next Steps
 - Finetuning of the distance math